-- State level data from the Current Population Survey is based on three-year data merges.
-The most recent estimates reflect data from 2005, 2006, and 2007, and the earlier estimate reflects data from 2003, 2004, and 2005, as published in Jennifer Sullivan, No Shelter from the Storm: America's Uninsured Children (Washington: Families USA for the Campaign for Children's Health Care, September 2006) - Kim Bailey, Premiums versus Paychecks: A Growing Burden for Florida's Workers (Washington: Families USA, September 2008). - Paul Fronstin, Issue Brief #231: Sources of Health Insurance and Characteristics of the Uninsured: Analysis of March 2008 CPS Survey (Washington: Employee Benefit Research Institute, September 2008). - Elizabeth McNichol and Iris J. Lav, State Budget Troubles Worsen (Washington: Center on Budget & Policy Priorities, October 20, 2008); Nicholas Johnson, Elizabeth Hudgins, and Jeremy Koulish, Facing Deficits, Many States Are Imposing Cuts That Will Harm Vulnerable Residents (Washington: Center on Budget & Policy Priorities, October 20, 2008). - Genevieve Kenney and Justin Yee, "SCHIP at a Crossroads: Experience to Date and Challenges Ahead" Health Affairs 26, no. 2 (March/April 2007): 356-369. - Margo Rosenbach, Issue Brief Number Four-Increasing Children's Coverage and Access: A Decade of SCHIP Lessons (Washington: Mathematica Policy Research, September 2007). - M. Seid, J.W.
+- State level data from the Current Population Survey are based on three-year data merges.
+The most recent estimates reflect data from 2005, 2006, and 2007.
+North Dakota only provides Medicaid and CHIP to children in families with income up to 140- percent of the poverty level (\$24,640 for a family of three in 2008). - Kim Bailey, Premiums versus Paychecks: A Growing Burden for North Dakota's Workers (Washington: Families USA, September 2008). - Paul Fronstin, Issue Brief #231: Sources of Health Insurance and Characteristics of the Uninsured: Analysis of March 2008 CPS Survey (Washington: Employee Benefit Research Institute, September 2008). - Elizabeth McNichol and Iris J. Lav, State Budget Troubles Worsen (Washington: Center on Budget & Policy Priorities, October 20, 2008); Nicholas Johnson, Elizabeth Hudgins, and Jeremy Koulish, Facing Deficits, Many States Are Imposing Cuts That Will Harm Vulnerable Residents (Washington: Center on Budget & Policy Priorities, October 20, 2008). - Genevieve Kenney and Justin Yee, "SCHIP at a Crossroads: Experience to Date and Challenges Ahead" Health Affairs 26, no. 2 (March/April 2007): 356-369. - Margo Rosenbach, Issue Brief Number Four-Increasing Children's Coverage and Access: A Decade of SCHIP Lessons (Washington: Mathematica Policy Research, September 2007). - M. Seid, J.W.
 Varni, L. Cummings, and M. Schonlau, "The Impact of Realized Access to Care on Health-Related Quality of Life: A Two-Year Prospective Cohort Study of Children in the California State Children's Health Insurance Program," Journal of Pediatrics 149, no. 3 (September 2006): 354-361. - Chris L. Peterson, Memorandum: REVISED: Estimates of SCHIP Child Enrollees Up to 200% of Poverty, Above 200% of Poverty, and of SCHIP Adult Enrollees, FY2007 (Washington: Congressional Research Service, May 30, 2008). - The House included an increase in the Medicaid matching rate in an economic stimulus bill it passed in September 2008 (H.R.
 7110), but the Senate was unable to pass a similar bill. - Chris L. Peterson, op. cit.